What is CTE?

 Focused – Students receive college and career guidance – including college and industry site tours, as well as detailed performance feedback from CTE teachers, most of whom are accomplished industry professionals with long careers and robust professional networks

-Engaged – Students work hand-in-hand, befriend and learn from fellow students who share similar career interests and ambitions
+Engaged – Students work hand-in-hand with, befriend and learn from fellow students who share similar career interests and ambitions

 That initial investment was continued through the Vocational Education Act, authorized in 1963, which was renamed the Carl D. Perkins Vocational and Technical Education Act in 1984.
 Congress has reauthorized that act four times since then.
 The latest reauthorization, Perkins V, was signed into law in 2018, and nearly doubled the annual federal commitment to CTE to about $2.1 billion by 2021.